huggingface/lerobot/examples/7_get_started_with_real_robot.md

 ### Advices for recording dataset

-Now that you are used to data recording, you can record a bigger dataset for training.
-A good hello world task consists in grasping an object at various locations and placing it in a bin.
-We recommend to record a minimum of 50 episodes with 10 episodes per location, to not move the cameras and to grasp with a consistent behavior.
+Once you're comfortable with data recording, it's time to create a larger dataset for training.
+A good starting task is grasping an object at different locations and placing it in a bin.
+We suggest recording at least 50 episodes, with 10 episodes per location.
+Keep the cameras fixed and maintain consistent grasping behavior throughout the recordings.

-In the next sections, you will train your neural network.
-Once it can grasp pretty well, you can introduce slightly more variance during data collection such as more grasp locations, various grasping behaviors, various positions for the cameras, etc.
+In the following sections, you’ll train your neural network.
+After achieving reliable grasping performance, you can start introducing more variations during data collection, such as additional grasp locations, different grasping techniques, and altering camera positions.

-Don't be greedy or it won't work!
+Avoid adding too much variation too quickly, as it may hinder your results.

-In the coming months, we plan to add a fundational model for robotics.
-We expect that finetuning it will lead to stronger generalization abilities so you won't have to be so careful about adding variations in your data collection.
+In the coming months, we plan to release a foundational model for robotics.
+We anticipate that fine-tuning this model will enhance generalization, reducing the need for strict consistency during data collection.

 ### Visualize all episodes